survivejs/site/posts/54-survivejs-webpack-131.md

 Even though this is another small release, it's a step ahead.
 Keep up providing feedback and I'll integrate as well as I can.

 If you want to support the development of the book, [pick up a copy at Leanpub](https://leanpub.com/survivejs-webpack).
-A part of the income (around ~30%) goes to Tobias Koppers, the author of Webpack.
+A part of the income (around ~30%) goes to Tobias Koppers, the author of webpack.
 This is my way of supporting his work given mine builds on top of his.